kb-dk/public-adl-text-sources/work-metadata.md

 ## Connecting works with metadata

-One of the simplest way to connect text with metadata seem to be using [the decls attribute](http://www.tei-c.org/Vault/P5/2.5.0/doc/tei-p5-doc/en/html/CC.html#CCAS2) (we consulted the TEI-L listserv where [Lou Bournard](https://listserv.brown.edu/archives/cgi-bin/wa?A2=ind1408&L=TEI-L&F=&S=&P=58469) gave us the information we needed).
+One of the simplest ways to connect text with metadata seem to be using [the decls attribute](http://www.tei-c.org/Vault/P5/2.5.0/doc/tei-p5-doc/en/html/CC.html#CCAS2) (we consulted the TEI-L listserv where [Lou Bournard](https://listserv.brown.edu/archives/cgi-bin/wa?A2=ind1408&L=TEI-L&F=&S=&P=58469) gave us the information we needed).